dslab-uniud/Database-indoor/Datasets/converted_datasets/IPIN21_Track3/README.md

 This directory contains the dataset IPIN21_Track3, converted to satisfy the format expected by the indoor database loading procedure.

-The dataset is interesting as it includes fingerprint trajectories.
+The dataset was used within the "IPIN 2021 Indoor Localization Competition: Track 3 Smartphone-based (off-site)", and it is interesting as it includes fingerprint trajectories.
 In addition, fingerprints are quite heterogeneous since they may contain information pertaining to Bluetooth, GNSS, IMU, or WiFi signals.
+Here, only the training data split is considered.
 [Link to the original source](http://indoorloc.uji.es/ipin2021track3/)

 ## Files included